Dawn

 And don’t forget to visit Harrison and Smythe for all your Victorian Barbie playset and accessory needs.

-Posted 5536 days ago in by Catriona
+Posted 5748 days ago in Books by Catriona

 Warning: this is necessarily spoileriffic.
 I can’t help that, given the subject matter.
 But none of the books mentioned in here were published in the past ten years, and few in the past fifty years, so they’re spoilers of the most minimal nature.